The Home Maintenance Checklist for Severe Weather

-- Prepare your home’s exterior: During extremely windy conditions, objects can either fly off your home or into it, or a gust can tear off parts of your house (such as shingles or gutters).
+During extremely windy conditions, objects can either fly off your home or into it, or a gust can tear off parts of your house (such as shingles or gutters).
 First, prepare for this wind by looking at your roof.
 Carefully remove any antennas or unsecured satellite dishes.
 If your roof has turbines, take those off and cover the holes to prevent rain from pouring in.
 Next, if your home has window shutters, make sure they are closed.
 If a nasty wind is anticipated, in the absence of shutters, cover the windows with plywood.
-Finally, clear out debris from gutters so heavy rain has some place to drain.
+Finally, clear out debris from gutters so heavy rain has somewhere to drain.

-- Insurance concerns: You should know the coverage limits of your homeowner’s insurance if a storm hits.
+You should know the coverage limits of your homeowners insurance if a storm hits.
 For example, if a tree does blow down, your insurance might not cover the cost of having it sawed up and removed, which is not a cheap job.
 Review your policy and call your agent before the first raindrop falls.
-Keep handy your policy number and important phone numbers so you aren’t scrambling to find them after the storm passes.
+Keep handy your policy number and important phone numbers, so you aren’t scrambling to find them after the storm passes.

-- Stay safe!
 Protecting your home and property is important, but it pales in comparison to protecting yourself and your family.
 Stay indoors during the storm unless you are directed to evacuate.
 If you forgot to take down the patio umbrella after the wind kicks up, don’t risk injury by going out into the storm to secure it.
-The umbrella can be replaced but you can’t.
+The umbrella can be replaced, but you can’t.

 After the Storm

 The storm will pass, and with any luck, your home will come away unscathed.
 If not, this is some advice for dealing with the aftermath.